sondekalboussi/BSAMTBGan/README.md

 Python pipeline for MTB reference based genome assembly

 # Pipeline workflow

+    MTB strain identification using Spotyping

     Trimming the bad quality reads using Trimmomatic

     Mapping using bwa and novocraft

-    Realignment around the ondels and base quality qualibration using GATK
+    Realignment around the indels and base quality qualibration using GATK

     Mark and remove PCR duplicates using picard

-    Merge bam files in case we have one sample having reads coming from different libraries
+    Merge bam files in case we have one sample with reads coming from different libraries

-    Check genome coverage and reads mappability: we accept reads with genome coverage >=40 and/or reads mappability >=90
+    Check genome coverage and reads mappability: Only accept reads with genome coverage >=40 and/or reads mappability >=90

     Joint varant call using GATK haplotypeCaller